Zhi-Li-SRS/SRS_DeStripe/README.md

 These can be installed using the `requirements.txt` file provided in the repository.

+## Recommendations

+- For optimal results with the VISTAmap algorithm, provide both the image and a binary mask separating foreground from background.
+- If you know the exact tile size used in microscopy acquisition, specify it using the `--tile_size` parameter for faster process.
+- VISTAmap generally produces better results for complex images with both striping and vignetting issues.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.